pebble-tree/node-foundationdb/README.md

 )
 ```

-> **Note ⛑** The naming is weird at the end of the range.
+> **Note ⛑** The semantics are weird for specifying the end of the range.
 FDB range queries are *always* non-inclusive of the end of their range.
 In the above example FDB will find the next key greater than `end`, then *not include this key in the results*.

 You can add or subtract an offset from a key selector using `fdb.keySelector.add(sel, offset)`.
 This counts *in keys*.
 For example, to find the key thats exactly 10 keys after key `'a'`: